mia-platform/documentation/docs/libraries/create-new-library.md

 # Create a new Mia service library

 Can't find a specific library?
 You can create a new one.
 You will find below the suggested guidelines to develop a complete library to facilitate the creation of Mia Custom Microservices.

 ## Features
-Your library should easy to the creation of Custom Microservices by providing functions and structures to take advantages of most of Mia-Platform features.
+Your library should make easy the creation of Custom Microservices by providing functions and structures to take advantages of Mia-Platform features.

-This section contains the guidelines to write your Mia service library.
+### HTTP client
+The library should include an HTTP client which exposes HTTP verbs.

+To easily perform [**CRUD**](./../development_suite/api-console/api-design/crud_advanced.md) operations it should also include a specific HTTP client to make relative requests, e.g:

+* `GET` */v2/items*
+* `POST` */v2/items/bulks*
+* `DELETE` */v2/items/{id}*

+Calling any [**service**](./../development_suite/api-console/api-design/services.md) defined on the Platform project should be an important feature for the creation of Custom Microservices.
+To do this, the developer who will use your library should be able to call a route with some options.

+Check out the related [Mia service Node.js library documentation](https://github.com/mia-platform/custom-plugin-lib/blob/master/docs/HTTPClient.md) for an example.

+### Decorators
+The library should provide methods to declare and handle the [**DevOps Console decorators**](./../development_suite/api-console/api-design/decorators.md).
+It should include methods for accessing the original HTTP request and response and change them, according to the [following rules](./../development_suite/api-console/api-design/decorators.md).

+Check out the [Mia service Node.js library decorators documentation](https://github.com/mia-platform/custom-plugin-lib/blob/master/docs/Decorators.md) for an example.

+### API documentation
+The library should be able to expose auto-generated documentation for each endpoint.
+It should exist a dedicated endpoint where show the API documentation.

+Check out the [Mia service Node.js library API documentation](https://github.com/mia-platform/custom-plugin-lib/blob/master/docs/ApiDoc.md) for an example.

-### Introduction
+### Logging
+The library should be able to create logs in JSON format, using appropriate levels.
+You can follow our [guideliness for logs](./../development_suite/monitoring-dashboard/dev_ops_guide/log.md).
+In this way, you can properly view logs in [*Log & monitoring* section of DevOps Console](https://docs.mia-platform.eu/development_suite/overview-dev-suite/#log-monitoring) and using them to create custom dashboards.

+Check out the [Mia service Node.js logging documentation](https://github.com/mia-platform/custom-plugin-lib/blob/master/docs/Logging.md) for an example.

 ## Documentation
 Write clear and useful documentation is as important as to write good code.
 This will help who using your library to interface with the Mia-Platform easily.